rjehangir/tripolar/README.md

 "Tripolar" aims to achieve the following:

 * Provide a low-speed, high-torque driver for three phase brushless motors
-* Long-term, we'd like to blend this control method with traditional back-EMF feedback control to provide smooth control from 0 rpm
+* Long-term, we'd like to blend this control method with traditional back-EMF feedback control to provide smooth control from 0 rpm.
+(Possibly patented by Bosch.
+See Hackaday comments on slooowwww BLDC.)

 ##Warning - Not For Use With All Motors